Modern office with touchscreen tablet mounted by glass conference room, LED lighting, and employees at adjustable desks

 Workplace management platforms serve as the central brain of the smart office, processing sensor data and coordinating responses across all connected systems.
 These platforms typically include booking systems for desks and meeting rooms, visitor management capabilities, and analytics dashboards that provide insights into space utilisation patterns and employee behaviour.

 Interactive hardware devices bridge the gap between digital platforms and physical spaces.
 This includes touchscreen panels for room and desk booking, LED indicators that show availability status, and smart desk controllers that remember individual height preferences.
-We have developed devices like the GoBright Interact, which combines booking functionality with NFC check-in and automatic desk adjustment capabilities.
+We have developed products like the GoBright Interact, which combines booking functionality with NFC check-in and automatic desk adjustment capabilities.

 Environmental control systems integrate with occupancy data to automatically adjust lighting, heating, and ventilation based on actual space usage rather than fixed schedules.
 This approach to smart office control reduces energy consumption while maintaining optimal comfort levels for employees who are actually present.